zopefoundation/zope.app.testing/src/zope/app/testing/xmlrpc.rst

 DateTime values
 ===============

-Unfortunately, `xmlrpclib` does not support Python 2.3's new `datetime.datetime` class (it should be made to, really).
-DateTime values need to be encoded as `xmlrpclib.DateTime` instances:
+In Python 2.7 and above, `xmlrpclib` supports the native `datetime.datetime` class.
+Previously, DateTime values needed to be encoded as `xmlrpclib.DateTime` instances:

   >>> class DateTimeDemo: